pedrovasconcellos/fipe-table-library/README.md

 - Warning: Do not call more than one FIPE library download service method in parallel, as the Proxy FIPE will block your IP for a certain time (5-10 minutes maybe).
 - If you want to create the tables in the relational database [MSSQL / SqlServer], there are SQL scripts in the directory=[../Vasconcellos.FipeTable.Database/Tables/].
 - If you to view [Vehicle.Year = 32000], it means that this vehicle is a Zero KM vehicle (New).
+- The slowing in the download is caused that of the proxy of the [FIPE WebAPI] that performs momentary blocks.
+- To avoid making requests while the proxy is locked, the service will pause the task for a few minutes and after will perform normal.
+- The truck download is the fastest among them.
+- Downloading the three types of vehicles together [Car, Motorcycle, Truck/MicroBus] takes between 2 or 4 hours

 ## Observações [pt-br]:
 - Use o enumerador [FipeVehicleTypesEnum] para dizer qual o tipo de veículo você deseja realizar o downlad.